magic/test/README.md

 mkdir test
 ```

-create ./test/yourLibToTest.{js,ts}, the filename is used in the test output,
+create ./test/yourFileToTest.{js,ts}, the filename is used in the test output,
-the path should be the same as the file in your sources.
+the path should be the same as the file in your src dir, the path is used in the log messages.

 ```javascript
 // ./test/yourLibToTest.{js,ts}